Code-Institute-Submissions/Gomsur-roberts-bike-rentals/README.md

 ### CONTENT CREATION ###
 * As a **user** I can **make a reservation** so that **the reservation is saved**.
+* As a user I want to see what the site is about
+* As a user I want to easily navigate and find what im looking for

 ### SITE DESIGN ###
 * As an **unregistered user** I can **easily find out what the site is about** so that **I can decide if I want to explore further**.